liscovich/functional-specs/popper_functional_specs.md

 ###2.
 The Hook

 The purpose of the Hook is to describe to the user, briefly, exactly what Popper is.
 We anticipate that initially, most users who come to www.popper.org will know little to nothing about Popper.
 The most that users might know is that Popper is a tool that lets social scientists run experiments.

 The header of the **Landing Page** is "Behavioral Experiments Platform, [*a(n) adjective*] one".
 We would like to replace the [*a(n) adjective*] with a revolving list of words, both serious and funny.
 This header is meant to add character and likeability to the Researcher Site.
 In terms of execution, we are unsure whether it would be more pleasant from a UX perspective to have the words automatically refresh every few seconds or if it would be better for the user to click a small "refresh" icon next to the [*adjective*] to make the word change.
-As a design decision, we are unsure whether the "an [adjective] one" phrase should be capitalized or lower case.

 Here is the list of words -- we would like for the succession of words to be random but the first word that appears when the user arrives on the **Landing Page** should always be a word from the Serious list.